 With a rich ecosystem of data integration vendors, it’s easy to build pipelines to those sources and feed data into Redshift.
 Put a powerful BI / dashboard tool on top, and you have a full-blown BI stack.

 A key advantage of Redshift is simplicity.
-It used to take months if not quarters to get a data warehouse up and running.
+It used to take months to get a data warehouse up and running.
 And you’d need the help of an Accenture or IBM.
 None of that anymore.
 You can spin up a Redshift cluster in less than 15 minutes, and build a whole business intelligence stack in a weekend.